-The principal must report immediately to law enforcement all criminal offenses that occur on school property when the principal has personal knowledge or actual notice of their occurrence, as required by State Board of Education Policy HRS-A-000.
-It is a criminal misdemeanor for a principal to fail to report immediately to law enforcement officers the following acts when the principal has personal knowledge or actual notice from school personnel that such acts have occurred on school property, regardless of the age or grade of the perpetrator or victim: (1) assault resulting in serious injury; (2) sexual assault; (3) sexual offense; (4) rape; (5) kidnapping; (6) indecent liberties with a minor; (7) assault involving the use of a weapon; (8) possession of a firearm in violation of the law; (9) possession of a weapon in violation of the law; and (10) possession of a controlled substance in violation of the law.
+The principal must report immediately to law enforcement officers all criminal offenses that occur on school property and the superintendent the following acts when the principal has personal knowledge or actual notice of their occurrence, as required by State Board of Education Policy HRS-A-000.
+It is a criminal misdemeanor for a principal to fail to report immediately to law enforcement officers the following acts when the principal has personal knowledge or actual notice from school personnel that such acts have occurred on school property, regardless of the age or grade of the perpetrator or victim: (1) assault resulting in serious injury; (2) sexual assault; (3) sexual offense; (4) rape; (5) kidnapping; (6) indecent liberties with a minor; (7) assault involving the use of a weapon; (8) possession of a firearm in violation of the law; (9) possession of a weapon in violation of the law; and (10) possession of a controlled substance in violation of the law. from others that such acts occurred on school property, regardless of the age or grade of the perpetrator or victim: